Dainiell/Dainiell/README.md

 <img width="100%" src="https://capsule-render.vercel.app/api?type=rect&color=30363d&height=2"/>

 ### 🤖 About Me
-iOS Developer specializing in Cybersecurity, building and securing applications that are safe, reliable, and built to last.
+iOS Developer specializing in Cybersecurity, building and securing applications that are safe, reliable, and built to last

 ---